Releasing the pressure: High-order surface flow discretizations via discrete Helmholtz-Hodge decompositions

-\paragraph{The Argyris element} We first demonstrate why the Argyris element $\mathbb{A}_0^{k+1}$ with zero boundary trace cannot serve as the streamfunction space for these velocity fields.
+As noted in \Cref{rem:H2complex}, the Argyris element $\mathbb{A}_0^{k+1}$ with zero boundary trace is unsuitable as a streamfunction space for these velocity fields.
 This incompatibility can be established simply by calculating the degrees of freedom for the Argyris space with a vanishing boundary trace, which yields:

 Investigating the difference $\mathrm{dim}(\mathbb{J}_{\mathbb{SV}}^k)-\mathrm{dim}(\mathrm{rot}(\mathbb{A}_0^{k+1}))$, we observe that it scales with $-4\vert \mathcal{V}_{\mathcal{I}}\vert$, neglecting lower-order boundary contributions.